 The church is kept unlocked during daylight hours.
 It is a fine medieval building with many unique features including two three-hares

 Normal Sunday services throughout the month:

-2nd Sunday: 9.30pm Parish Communion (Prayer Book, traditional, with robed choir)
+9.30am Parish Communion (Prayer Book, trad., with robed choir)

-3rd Sunday: 6pm Evensong (Prayer Book, traditional, with robed choir)
+6pm Evensong (Prayer Book, trad., with robed choir)

 Special services for Harvest, Plough Sunday, and St Andrew’s Patronal.